Relationship breakdowns are always emotionally difficult and they can be particularly hard when your assets and children

 - If you have children, you will need to consider arrangements for child support

-- You do not need to go to court to separate but if you do need legal advice then contact one of our family team.
+- You do not need to go to court to separate but if you do need legal advice then you can contact one of our family team for advice.
 Remember you both can’t use the same legal firm so getting in touch with one first will mean your partner can’t use the same one.

 Remember – Do things at your own pace and don’t feel pressured into making any decisions that aren’t right for you.